How To Choose The Right Sideboard: A Complete Guide

 • Shelves: Perfect for stacking plates, books, or displaying decor.

 • Open vs Closed Storage: Open shelves are visually lighter but require organized styling.
 Closed compartments help keep clutter hidden.
+If you have a craft table with storage built in, then why not use some open storage in addition.

 6. Consider Height and Proportion